The sign for Sivells Pub in the Glasgow Studen Union

 “Sugar Loaf Mountain, Ireland”

-But keep scrolling down for more images, including the Aberdeen murals!
+keep scrolling down for the preview of all the images, including the Aberdeen murals!

 The Drawing Book